openstack/nova/doc/source/nova.concepts.rst

 For example: A user can access api commands allowed to the netadmin role (like allocate_address) only if he has the user-specific netadmin role AND the project-specific netadmin role.

-More information about RBAC can be found in the :ref:`auth`.
+More information about RBAC can be found in :ref:`auth`.

 Concept: API
 ------------